dazfuller/dazfuller-uk/content/projects/dotprompt/index.md

 featured_image = 'example-prompt.webp'
 +++

-Bored of modifying source code files each time a change was needed to a prompt, the idea of DotPrompt landed.
+Bored with modifying source code files each time a change was needed to a prompt, the idea of DotPrompt landed.
 A way to hold the prompt information in an editable file which could be modified at runtime, which could also hold other information such as temperature and maximum tokens.

-When I was creating it the idea seemed to have surfaced elsewhere as well, with initiatives from Google as part of GenKit, and from Microsoft in the form of Prompty.
+When I was creating it, the idea seemed to have surfaced elsewhere as well, with initiatives from Google as part of GenKit, and from Microsoft in the form of Prompty.

 So, why did I stick with my own?
-Well, for a few reasons, but chief amongst them being.
+Well, for a few reasons, but chief amongst them being:

 1. It's intended to do one thing simply
 2. I wanted it to be extensible